mohawk2/sw-turnkey/README.md

 order.
 When it matches, it will use that strategy.
 If none match, will fall back to cache first (aka "stale while revalidate").

+When the service worker `install` runs, it finds and removes from all its available caches, cached versions of the config.
+This is to avoid older versions of the config being found and not overwritten, causing chaos.

 ## Example 1: Single-Page App

 See in the supplied directory `sample-app` for the actual files.